 What is your opinion of Montenegro’s progress in European integration, as well as the opening up of opportunities for membership through a shorter procedure?

-– Montenegro has made significant progress on the European path, thereby giving proper validity to all efforts that have been continuously invested, not only on prescribing, but also on the practical application of European standards on which the quality of life and the work of the largest integrated economic area in the world are based.
+– Montenegro has made significant progress on the European path, thereby giving proper validity to all efforts that have been continuously invested, not only on prescribing but also on the practical application of European standards on which the quality of life and the work of the largest integrated economic area in the world are based.

 The Chamber of the Economy of Montenegro, as an association that brings together and represents the interests of the creators of new values and social wealth in Montenegro, has a distinctive role in the EU accession process.
 The Chamber has been continuously conducting activities aimed at improving the business environment, raising the level of business skills through education, communication, promotion and other forms of support to businesses.
-The type, volume and dynamic of our activities keeps pace with the overall activities of the state in integration processes.
+The type, volume and dynamic of our activities keep pace with the overall activities of the state in integration processes.
 Representatives of the Chamber participate in 26 negotiating chapters.

 The negotiation process is extremely challenging, especially given the fact that there are no universal solutions and that each new enlargement imposes more complex demands on future members.
-It is important that Montenegro continues fulfilling its European obligations and intensifying activities on the implementation of initiated comprehensive reforms, thus demonstrating that it has the capacity to complete a regulatory framework and implement it in practise.
+It is important that Montenegro continues fulfilling its European obligations and intensifying activities on the implementation of initiated comprehensive reforms, thus demonstrating that it has the capacity to complete a regulatory framework and implement it in practice.

 The success, speed and dynamics of negotiations will depend on the consensus of all participants in this process.
 The fact that Montenegro has an increasing number of companies engaged in different manufacturing and service activities, doing business successfully on the most developed markets, confirms their indisputable international quality, as well as the contribution of the activities conducted by the Chamber of the Economy of Montenegro.